5-Day Italian Food & Wine Tour + 1 Free Night in Rome

 Since 1887, these sustainable fishing machines positioned on stilts above a sparkling sea have been used by the local population to catch fish, and some now enjoy a double role as Abruzzo’s most novel restaurants.

+We’ll spend an afternoon olive oil tasting with accompanying snacks and then its on for our truffle hunt.
 Abruzzo is famous for its plentiful musky truffles and supplies almost 80% of Italy’s truffles that are consumed across the world.
 We’ll join Franco and Lara the dog in the olive grove, who will be waiting to take us on our guided summer black truffle hunt in the local woods.
 You’ll be able to find out how dogs have replaced pigs in Italy to find truffles, the areas for white truffles in Abruzzo and discover the treats which are given to dogs in reward for finding truffles.
 Those that we find will be used for our dinner!

-We will be given a demonstration by our butcher on how to make local, extremely moreish sausages which are typically roasted and we’ll have as part of our dinner in the evening.
+After an early breakfast and packing our bags, we will travel up to the nearby small town of Prezza that is described as the balcony of Abruzzo.
+We will be given a demonstration by our butcher on how to make local, extremely moreish sausages which are typically roasted that we’ll have as part of our lunch in the piazza.

 Departure for Rome

 You will be driven to the hotel in Rome, where you will spend your final night and evening.
 We can arrange sightseeing for both day and night tours to explore the Eternal City as well as provide tips to our favourite Roman dining spots.